TheLunaticScripter/scaffolding-inspec/README.md

 # scaffolding-inspec

-`scaffolding-inspec` is a Chef Habitat scaffolding for implementing the Effortless pattern for Chef InSpec.
+`scaffolding-inspec` is a Habitat package of best practices for Chef InSpec.
+Adding Using Chef InSpec in this way is the Effortless pattern for InSpec.

-You can implement the Effortless pattern for Chef InSpec by building a Habitat package and using this scaffolding.
-All you need to do is make a Habitat plan (`plan.sh` or `plan.ps1`).
+You can use the Effortless pattern for Chef InSpec by adding `scaffolding-inspec` to your Habitat plan (`plan.sh` or `plan.ps1`).
 Additionally, you can tune the settings of the InSpec client in your `default.toml`